 Step 7: Record Every Detail You Can Remember

-If you partner with a Combs Waterkotte criminal defense attorney in or around Ste.
-Genevieve County, MO, you aren’t just choosing a leading criminal defense attorney in Ste.
-Genevieve County, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
-Along with trustworthy criminal defense attorneys, our team is available 24/7 and provides experience and expertise in the following areas for residents in Ste.
+When you hire a Combs Waterkotte criminal defense attorney in or around Ste.
+Genevieve County, MO, you aren’t just selecting a top-rated criminal defense attorney in Ste.
+Genevieve County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+Along with knowledgeable criminal defense attorneys, our staff is available 24/7 and offers experience and expertise in the following areas for residents in Ste.
 Genevieve County and beyond:

-A Comprehensive Ste.
-Genevieve County, MO Criminal Defense Firm
+Your Trusted Ste.
+Genevieve County, MO Criminal Defense Team

 The Ste.
 Genevieve County, MO criminal defense attorneys at Combs Waterkotte handle all levels of criminal cases—from traffic tickets and misdemeanors to serious felony and federal offenses.